SyngyeonTak/Language-Modeling-New/Language-Modeling-master/Readme.md

 On the other hand, the sentence structures are broken by using higher temperatures.
 It may cancel out the influence of the predicted result (z_i) and cause a model to explore the creative structures and words that were not trained
 <br>
-These are some results at different temperatures to check the plausibility of generated texts
+These are some results at different temperatures to check the plausibility of generated texts.
+And we concluded that using 0.5 and 0.8 is more plausible than other settings in terms of the grammar structure (using 0.2 is too repetitive)

 ### Sample 1
 He cannot temperately transport his honours